 Cargo and Comfort

 Soft-touch plastics, beautiful leather, and embossed metallic or natural wood trim adorn Giulia’s interior.
 The cabin design is sophisticated, with a broad dashboard that serves as a sun shield for the in-dash entertainment screen.
 The seats, particularly the optional sports seats, are pleasant and well-bolstered.
 You should bring sunglasses, however.
 Sun visors on the Giulia are so tiny and inefficient that they’re almost useless if you’re driving into the sun head-on.
 Our five carry-on luggage fit in the trunk of the Giulia; when folded, it had room for 14, trailed by the segment leader by one carry-on.
+The right-way of sun visor replacement will create a clean and uniform look inside your car and protect you from sun rays while driving.

 Frequently Asked Questions